dart-lang/sdk/pkg/kernel/binary.md

   FileOffset fileOffset;
   FileOffset fileEndOffset;
   Byte flags (isFinal, isConst, isStatic);
-  // Byte offset in the binary for the parent class,
-  // or 0 if parent is not a class
-  UInt parentPosition;
   Name name;
   // An absolute path URI to the .dart file from which the field was created.
   UriReference fileUri;